 I’d be using a lot of fuel to boil all my water, so as I sat and recovered, I considered my options.
 Staying put wouldn’t work.
 At some point in the day I needed to get to a ridge and call home.
 I could carry on, and if I ran out of fuel I could always light a fire.
 It would make the pot sooty, but that’s a minor inconvenience.
 However, I was feeling awful, and time was passing.
 I decided the best thing to do was bail out and retrace my steps.

-The small bit of good news was that I found the map I had dropped the previous evening while I was looking for a place to set up camp.
-I gave myself a severe talking to regarding my total lack of mapwork and navigation on the way in.
+The small bit of good news was that I found the map I had dropped the previous evening.
+I gave myself a severe talking to regarding my total lack of map work and navigation on the way in.
 I was absolutely positive I knew where I was, but I decided to at least mark-off the main geological features as I passed them on the way out so that I could confirm that my assumption was right.

 It was a pretty wretched hike out.
 I knew I had to try and keep my fluids up, but boiled water tastes awful.
-The trail in the hollow was quite level, and I was going down-stream.
-It didn’t strike me as odd that I needed a twenty minute lie-down when I arrived back at the bottom of the Devil’s Backbone Trail.
+Even though the trail in the hollow was fairly level, and I was going down-stream, it didn’t strike me as odd that I needed a twenty minute lie-down when I arrived back at the bottom of the Devil’s Backbone Trail.